WP-Zone/osticket-themes/readme.md

 ### `getHeaderStyles($isStaffView)`

-Returns an array of CSS stylesheet URLs to load in the page header (right before the closing `</head>` tag).
-Use the `getBaseUrl()` helper method to get the base URL of the theme, including trailing slash. `$isStaffView` is `true` if the current page is in the staff/agent area and `false` if it is in the client area, and can be used to load different stylesheets for these areas.
+Returns an array of CSS stylesheets to load in the page header (right before the closing `</head>` tag).
+Each stylesheet can be specified as a string or an array with key `url` (absolute URL of the stylesheet) or `path` (path to the stylesheet relative to the theme's directory).
+If needed, use the `getBaseUrl()` helper method to get the base URL of the theme, including trailing slash. `$isStaffView` is `true` if the current page is in the staff/agent area and `false` if it is in the client area, and can be used to load different stylesheets for these areas.

+If the stylesheet is specified as an array with the `path` key, it can also set the `dynamic` key to `true` to indicate that the stylesheet includes dynamic fields that need to be merged with the theme settings.
+Dynamic fields are specified as comment tags wrapping the default value in the format `/*@$variable*/` for the opening tag and `/*$variable@*/` for the closing tag, where `variable` is the ID of the theme setting.
+For example, the CSS declaration `color: /*@$primaryColor*/#000000/*$primaryColor@*/;` indicates that the `color` property should be set to the value of the `primaryColor` theme setting, with `#000000` being the default value.
+When necessary, dynamic stylesheets are merged with the theme settings, with the resulting merged CSS saved in a separate file.

 ### `getHeaderScripts($isStaffView)`

-Returns an array of JavaScript URLs to load in the page header (right before the closing `</head>` tag).
-Use the `getBaseUrl()` helper method to get the base URL of the theme, including trailing slash. `$isStaffView` is `true` if the current page is in the staff/agent area and `false` if it is in the client area, and can be used to load different scripts for these areas.
+Returns an array of JavaScript files to load in the page header (right before the closing `</head>` tag).
+Each script can be specified as a string or an array with key `url` (absolute URL of the script) or `path` (path to the script relative to the theme's directory).
+If needed, use the `getBaseUrl()` helper method to get the base URL of the theme, including trailing slash. `$isStaffView` is `true` if the current page is in the staff/agent area and `false` if it is in the client area, and can be used to load different scripts for these areas.

 ### `getFooterScripts($isStaffView)`

-Returns an array of JavaScript URLs to load in the page footer (right before the closing `</body>` tag).
-Use the `getBaseUrl()` helper method to get the base URL of the theme, including trailing slash. `$isStaffView` is `true` if the current page is in the staff/agent area and `false` if it is in the client area, and can be used to load different scripts for these areas.
+Returns an array of JavaScript files to load in the page footer (right before the closing `</body>` tag).
+See `getHeaderScripts()` for more details.

 ### `getMinimumLogoAspectRatio()`

 Allows the theme to override or disable the minimum aspect ratio constraint when a logo is uploaded via the admin area.
 By default, osTicket will output an error when attempting to upload a logo with an aspect ratio less than 2 (2:1).
 Returning `-1` from this function will disable the aspect ratio requirement altogether.

+### `getThemeSettingsFields()`

+Can be overridden by the theme to provide some theme-specific settings that can be changed by admin users.
+Returns an associative array (keyed by setting IDs) of osTicket FormField objects.
+As of osTicket 1.18, core form field types are `TextboxField`, `TextareaField`, `PhoneField`, `BooleanField`, `ChoiceField`, `NumericField`, `DatetimeField`, `TimeField`, `SectionBreakField`, `ThreadEntryField`, `FileUploadField`, `ColorChoiceField`, `InlineFormField`, `InlineDynamicFormField`, and `FreeTextField`.

+### `getThemeSettings()`

+Returns the currently set values for theme settings defined by `getThemeSettingsFields()`.

 ### `isLoggedInAsClient()`